Kentico/kentico-cloud-js-sdk-test-http-service/README.md

 # Usage

 This it the example of the usage.
-Object `fakeResponseConfig` could contain multiple entries - entries are chosen by matching request url against the regular expression pattern provided as a key.
+Object `fakeResponseConfig` could contain multiple entries - entry is chosen by matching request url against the regular expression pattern provided as a key.

 > Full example is in [delivery client tests](/src/__tests__/delivery-client.test.ts).